 The U.S. Supreme Court upheld civil commitments in Kansas v.
-Hendricks (1997), finding that such laws do not violate the Constitution's double jeopardy or ex post facto clauses.
+Hendricks, finding that such laws don't violate the U.S. Constitution's double jeopardy or ex post facto clauses.
 Civil commitment laws are therefore constitutionally permissive and, while they exist at the federal and state level, can vary depending on your jurisdiction.

 How Does Civil Commitment Work?